-Smoking Policy
+Tobacco Policy

-In compliance with the University Smoking Policy, all residence halls are smoke-free.
-Students wishing to smoke are required to do so outside the buildings (at least 20 feet from the building).
+In compliance with the University Tobacco Policy, all residence halls are tobacco-free.

 Fire and Safety Equipment

 The State Fire Code prohibits anyone from tampering with fire and safety equipment in the residence halls or in any campus building.
 Tampering includes pulling false fire alarms, discharging fire extinguishers, removing exit signs and interfering with smoke detectors.
 Interference with smoke detectors mandates immediate attention.
 Students responsible will be assessed for the damages and for the hourly rate of the repair person's labor.
 All violators are subject to disciplinary action and possible criminal prosecution.
 The civil penalty for malicious use of fire and safety equipment is a \$500 fine and/or 90 days in jail.